resplix/cdc-research/README.md

 ---

-## /// License

-Proprietary. © 2026 Resplix Infrastructure.
+## © 2026 Resplix Infrastructure.
 Sharding the future of data mobility.